kremrik/lazy-json/README.md

 Suppose you have a JSON file consisting of 10,000,000 key/value pairs such that each field is ~100 bytes.
 No one knows why this object exists, it just does.
 And on disk it's almost 5gb.
-You know that you need the value at key "000314159" but you can't retrieve it by loading into memory with the `json` library since your computer only has 8gb of RAM. `lazy_json` to the rescue:
+You know that you need the value at key "000314159" but you can't retrieve it by loading into memory with the `json` library because your computer sucks and only has 4gb of RAM. `lazy_json` to the rescue:

 ```python
 import lazy_json